 Local hospitals oppose efforts to end statewide mask mandate, restrictions

-BATON ROUGE - Some Louisiana legislator are pushing back against measures being taken by Governor Edwards to combat the coronavirus.
+BATON ROUGE - Some Louisiana legislators are pushing back against measures being taken by Governor Edwards to combat the coronavirus.

 At hospitals across Louisiana, health care workers are on the front line of the coronavirus crisis.
 The current emergency health declaration from the governor is aimed to help ease their burden and slow the spread.